-- explain why these disparities exist.
+- explain why disparities between countries exist.

-- consider how disparities may be reduced
+- consider how key disparities between countries may be reduced.

 Activity 1 – Immersion via the Trading Game